 Sake is fermented Japanese alcohol beverage.
 Sake is brewed from rice grains and there are many kinds of Sake throughout Japan.
 One of purposes of Our business is to put life into Sake industry in Japan which has been declining for the last fore decades , and make FUSHIMI, Kyoto where is Japan’s most renowned home of Sake business with many sake breweries streets even more energetic.
 My “cradle and the grave” in this sake breweries town, I have a strong wish to contribute to Sake industry through our business.

 Discovery Hidden Gems/

-Our Sake tour program is a full range of Sake experiences, highlighting the cultural, artistic and historical aspects of the Sake.
+Our tour program is a full range of experiences, highlighting the cultural, artistic and historical aspects of japanese traditional industry.
 We ensure to have Hidden Gems which fully enhance the tour.